 - date paste instead of caramel

-Plus, when making clean ingredient chocolates with the ingredients above, there is no need for tempering etc which can get difficult and time consuming.
+Plus, when making clean ingredient chocolates with the ingredients above, there is no need for tempering, etc which can get difficult and time consuming.

-Homemade chocolate is also very easy to make vegan or egg-free which is just another perk if you have allergies, dislikes or intolerances in the house.
+Homemade chocolate is also very easy to make vegan or egg-free which is just another perk if you have allergies, dislikes, or intolerances in the house.
 Simply tweak the chocolate recipe as you make it in order to make it exactly how you and your family like it.

 It can also be cheaper to make your own chocolate at home rather than buy it, especially when you consider some of the 'better for you' chocolates out there and the price tag that comes with them.

 Have fun and enjoy making your own healthy chocolate snacks at home.
 Not only is it a fun activity, but there are added health benefits to top it all off.
-Here are some of my favourite homemade chocolate recipes to get you started:
+Here are some of my favorite homemade chocolate recipes to get you started: